'Are you crazy?' - Klopp unhappy with Liverpool applause of Chelsea red card | Goal.com

 "That was already very good and I was ready for a very positive half-time talk with a few pictures on what we could have done differently, where we have to move quicker, pass quicker, easier and stuff like this.
 Then, the red card, yes and it changed the game."

-The reigning Premier League champions have now won their first two games of the league season with Klopp content from what he's seen and eager to send a message to their future opponents.
+The reigning Premier League champions have now won their first two games of the league season with Klopp content with what he's seen and eager to send a message to their future opponents.

 "I liked the performance, I liked it a lot and we are playing for two things - three points and to show people you need to be ready for us when we arrive," Klopp added.